mauran/SimpleHue/README.md

 # FAQ

-## How do i get a username?
+## How do I get a username?
 Check out Phillip Hue's [Getting started](http://www.developers.meethue.com/documentation/getting-started) guide

-## How do i find the Hue Bridge IP?
+## How do I find the Hue Bridge IP?
-Log into your router and find the IP for the hostname 'phillips-hue'
+Log into your router and find the IP for the hostname 'phillips-hue'.
+You could also use an app like [Fing](https://geo.itunes.apple.com/dk/app/fing-network-scanner/id430921107)